Doctor Who series 1: Writing

-Murray Gold composed the music for this series, which was entirely synthesised.
+Several story threads were scrapped.
+One story thread, written by Paul Abbott, would have seen the Doctor manipulate Rose's life to determine the perfect companion.
+This episode was intended for the slot of the eleventh episode, though was dropped due to Abbott's commitment to Shameless and other projects.
+Another episode premise, also considered for the eleventh episode slot, would have seen the Doctor, Rose, and Captain Jack visiting Pompeii on the day of its eruption, though this was also scrapped..

 Filming

 Principal photography for the series began on 18 July 2004 on location in Cardiff for "Rose".
 The series was filmed across South East Wales, mostly in or around Cardiff.
 Each episode took about two weeks to film.
 The start of filming created stress among the production team because of unseen circumstances: several scenes from the first block had to be re-shot because the original footage was unusable; the Slitheen prosthetics for "Aliens of London", "World War Three", and "Boom Town" were noticeably different from their computer-generated counterparts; and, most notably, the BBC came to a gridlock with the Terry Nation estate to secure the Daleks for the sixth episode of the series, to be written by Rob Shearman.
 After the first production block, which Davies described as "hitting a brick wall", the show's production was markedly eased as the crew familiarised themselves.
 Filming concluded on 23 March 2005.
 David Tennant, who was cast as Eccleston's replacement, recorded his appearance at the end of "The Parting of the Ways" on 21 April 2005 with a skeleton crew.
 Production blocks were arranged as follows: